On the role of the point at infinity in Deny's principle of positivity of mass for Riesz potentials: Basic facts of the theory of inner -Riesz balayage

-However, if $A$ is not closed, or if $\mu$ is of infinite energy, there is in general no measure $\nu$ which would be uniquely determined within $\mathfrak{M}^+_A$ by the equality $\kappa_\alpha\nu=\kappa_\alpha\mu$ n.e.\ on $A$ (see e.g.\ Remark~\ref{rem-2}).
+However, if $A$ is not closed, or if $\mu$ is of infinite energy, then there is in general no measure $\nu$ which would be uniquely determined within $\mathfrak{M}^+_A$ by the equality $\kappa_\alpha\nu=\kappa_\alpha\mu$ n.e.\ on $A$ (see e.g.\ Remark~\ref{rem-2}).
 Nevertheless, a substantial theory of {\it inner\/} $\alpha$-Riesz balayage of arbitrary $\mu\in\mathfrak{M}^+$ to arbitrary $A\subset\mathbb{R}^n$ was developed \cite{Z-bal}--\cite{Z-arx-22}, and this was performed by means of several alternative approaches described below.\footnote{The {\it outer\/} $\alpha$-Riesz balayage was investigated by J.~Bliedtner and W.~Hansen \cite{BH} in the general framework of balayage spaces.
-See also N.S.~Landkof \cite[Section~V.1.2]{L}, where however it was imposed upon $A$ and $\mu$ certain restrictions, e.g.\ that $A\subset\mathbb{R}^n$ be Borel while $\mu\in\mathfrak{M}^+$ be bounded.}
+See also N.S.~Landkof \cite[Section~V.1.2]{L}, where, however, certain restrictions were imposed upon $A$ and $\mu$, e.g.\ that $A\subset\mathbb{R}^n$ be Borel while $\mu\in\mathfrak{M}^+$ be bounded.}

 Given arbitrary $\mu\in\mathfrak{M}^+$ and $A\subset\mathbb{R}^n$, denote